 While addressing our national debt and long-term fiscal challenges is important, we must also protect provisions for our national parks and wildlife services, and incentives for alternative energy.
 I support a responsible combination of cuts to agriculture subsidies and more revenue by cutting tax subsidies for Big Oil and asking those at the top to share a greater responsibility in reducing the deficit.
 Watch a video of my remarks about boondoggle subsidies for dirty fuels at a Ways and Means hearing here.

 It is time to help those immigrant families who are paying their taxes and playing by the rules to move out of the shadows and contribute more to growing our economy.
-This is why I became an original sponsor of the Border Security, Economic Opportunity, and Immigration Modernization Act and I was among the first Membersto sign the discharge petition to bring this bipartisan immigration reform bill to the floor.
+This is why I became an original sponsor of the Border Security, Economic Opportunity, and Immigration Modernization Act and I was among the first Members to sign the discharge petition to bring this bipartisan immigration reform bill to the floor.
+Following the discharge petition, my colleagues and I urged the President to take executive action on immigration.
+Once executive action was announced, I worked with several local organizations and leaders to inform our community.

-I have also repeatedly joined with leaders of the Congressional Hispanic Caucus to call on the Obama Administration to stop deportations of immigrants who would benefit from the path to citizenship under our reform legislation.
+In addition, I have also repeatedly joined with leaders of the Congressional Hispanic Caucus to call on the Administration to stop deportations of immigrants who would benefit from the path to citizenship under our reform legislation.

 Combating Tax Loopholes that Ship U.S. Jobs and Tax Dollars Offshore